Sri Lanka travel blog: Our first impressions

-Good morning and welcome to the second instalment of our Sri Lanka travel blog!
+Good morning and welcome to another installment of our Sri Lanka travel blog!
 I am writing this from our rental apartment in the small coastal resort of Unawatuna.
+If you are visiting Sri Lanka check out out Sri Lanka travel blog posts on the following Sri Lanka areas and attractions:

 Before coming to Sri Lanka we’d never heard of Unawatuna, but it’s a pretty good starting point for families travelling to Sri Lanka with kids.